nmshd/documentation/_includes/scenarios/integrate/create-own-identityattribute.md

 }
 ```

-Assuming that the input values ​​for the properties `"day"`, `"month"` and `"year"` meet the validation criteria, which means, for example, that the input value for `"month"` is an integer between 1 and 12, the IdentityAttribute is saved as a LocalAttribute.
-The components `"day"`, `"month"` and `"year"` can each be understood as an additional IdentityAttribute with IdentityAttribute Value type [BirthDay]({% link _docs_integrate/attribute-values.md %}#birthday), [BirthMonth]({% link _docs_integrate/attribute-values.md %}#birthmonth) and [BirthYear]({% link _docs_integrate/attribute-values.md %}#birthyear), respectively.
+Assuming that the input values ​​for the properties `day`, `month` and `year` meet the validation criteria, which means, for example, that the input value for `month` is an integer between 1 and 12, the IdentityAttribute is saved as a LocalAttribute.
+The components `day`, `month` and `year` can each be understood as an additional IdentityAttribute with IdentityAttribute Value type [BirthDay]({% link _docs_integrate/attribute-values.md %}#birthday), [BirthMonth]({% link _docs_integrate/attribute-values.md %}#birthmonth) and [BirthYear]({% link _docs_integrate/attribute-values.md %}#birthyear), respectively.
 For this reason, another LocalAttribute is created internally for each of these components before a success response is sent.

 ## Success Response